I was blown away by my own IPL before/after photos.

 IPL can cost anywhere from $300 to $600 per treatment.
 My dermatologist normally charges $300, but I was able to get mine while the treatment was on sale for $200.

-I should mention that it’s recommended that you get more than just one treatment, otherwise your redness can potentially return.
+I should mention that it’s recommended that you get more than just one treatment.
 Three to five treatments, spaced around four weeks apart, will be most effective at treating rosacea.
+IPL is not a permanent fix, however.
+Even after getting the recommended amount of treatments, it’s still possible you’ll need more in the future.
 Once I’m able to, I plan on continuing my IPL treatments.
 It’s better to schedule them in the fall and winter because you’ll want to avoid strong sun after the treatments.

 If you are considering getting an IPL treatment, just make sure that you thoroughly do your research beforehand.
 Visit your dermatologist and get their opinion!